TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 #### Method Calls

-Finally, we need to check the arguments of method calls, which can have missing arguments, too many arguments, or wrong argument types.
+Finally, you need to check the arguments of method calls, which can have missing arguments, too many arguments, or wrong argument types.

-To check this, you need to specify a more sophisticated type at the definition site.
+To check this, you need to modify your name binding rule for method declarations again, this time to associate each method declaration with a more sophisticated type.
 This type should include the expected types for the parameters and the return type of the method.
-You can construct this sophisticated type as a tuple of parameter types and return type, for example: `(pty*, ty)`.
+You can construct such a type as a tuple `(pty*, ty)` of parameter types `pty*` and return type `ty`.
 Similar to the rule for method calls, you can collect the parameter types in a `where` clause.
-Modify your name binding rule for method definitions again, this time to include a tuple with parameter types and return type.
-To make this work, you also need to create a type rule for parameters:
+To make this work, you also need to create a type rule for parameters in TS:

     Param(t, _): ...

 Before you continue, you should check if the type associated with the method name carries all the information you need.
 Hover over a method name, the tooltip should include the type which should look like: `([p1ty, p2ty, ..., pnty], rty)`.
 Do not continue, until this is working.
+{: .notice .notice-warning}

 Next, add a constraint in TS which checks the argument types.
 The type lookup will now yield the more sophisticated type.